-Before the curing process begins, the buds must be properly dried.
+Before the curing process begins, cannabis must be properly dried.
 One method of achieving this is placing them in a sealed brown paper bag and placing it in a dark room or closet for a week or more.
-White paper or plastic should not be used for drying, because this encourages mold growth that can ruin the harvest.
+White paper or plastic should not be used for drying because this encourages mold growth that can ruin the harvest.
 Larger scale growers often use boxes in order to dry large amounts of buds, but caution should be taken with this method to ensure proper air circulation.

 When the buds are ready to be cured, they are usually placed in a glass jar.
 Once a jar is around two-thirds full, the lid will be placed on loosely.
 The curing buds require some air to assist the natural breakdown of sugars and chlorophyll.
-This will make the smoke smoother by reducing the amount of chlorophyll that is still present in green buds.
+A grower may periodically remove the lid to release excess moisture, known as "burping".
+Humidity packs can also be used to adjust the moisture level inside the jars.

 Generally, buds need to be cured for a few weeks in the jars, but some producers prefer a longer curing process.
+This will make the smoke smoother by reducing the amount of chlorophyll that is still present in green buds.
 The longer the buds are cured, the smoother the smoking is.
 A longer curing process doesn’t hurt the bud, but it does increase the opportunity for mold to appear.